-What Causes Fogging on Glasses?
+What Causes Fogging On Glasses?

 Fogging can be annoying and a hazard, but what causes your glasses to fog up?

-How to Keep Glasses From Fogging
+How To Keep Glasses From Fogging

 Having your glasses get foggy on you can be one of the most frustrating things to deal with and that is especially true if you live in a humid or cold climate.
-But you don’t need to live in a humid or cold climate for your glasses to fog up, certain recreational activities or occupations can put you environments where there is a drastic change in temperatures can fog up your glasses as well.
+But you don’t need to live in a humid or cold climate for your glasses to fog up, certain recreational activities or occupations can put you in environments where there is a drastic change in temperatures that can fog up your glasses as well.
 So how do you keep your glasses from fogging?
 Take a look at the tips below.

 - Anti Fog Coatings – There are a number of manufacturers such as Opticote that created a hard coating that is applied to your lenses by the lab and it helps eliminate the moisture that would cause the fogging.
-This coating is applied onto the lenses before the lenses are cut to fit your specific frames and can be applied to any plastic, polycarbonate, trivex and high-index materials.
+This coating is applied onto the lenses before the lenses are cut to fit your specific frames and can be applied to any plastic, polycarbonate, trivex, and high-index materials.
 Check your optical retailer for pricing and availability.